JaapBraam/LoRaWanGateway/README.md

 Changing the configuration can be done in init.lua (channel, location of gateway, pin mappings for DIO0 and DIO1)

-It will only listen on a specific channel, but will send on whatever channel or datarate the router seems fit...
+It will listen to all spreading factors but only on one specific channel.
+It will send on whatever channel or datarate the router seems fit...

 ## Revisions

++ 2016-08-12 measure RSSI in Lora mode, speed up SPI bus, cpufreq 160Mhz
 + 2016-08-08 receive messages on all spreading factors
 + 2016-07-04 changed SX1278 NSS pin to D0
 + 2016-07-03 refactor to use integer version of firmware in order to have more free resources